Are You Teaching Your Parrot to Bite?

 Each year, many parrots are given away because they bite the humans they spend time with.
 Why do parrots develop the biting habit and what steps can be taken to prevent development of avian aggression?

 A hard truth is that parrot biting can be triggered by the behavior of the humans the parrot spends its time with.
 While this may not be something that parrot owners want to hear, how a human interacts with the parrot he/she spends time with plays a role in how the bird responds and ultimately whether it will develop undesirable and potentially dangerous biting behavior.

 Just as children will respond to whomever they spend the most time with, so too, companion parrots.

 While avian biting may be triggered by height factors or over-bonding to the cage or lack of multiple territories or boredom or fear, or for some other reason, we will take a look at human behavior and how it impacts on parrots.
-Owners may be unwittingly contributing the their bird's biting behavior.
+Owners may be unwittingly contributing to their bird's aggressive tendencies and biting behavior.